 The projection of future benefit payments for an ongoing plan involves estimates of the value of reported amounts and assumptions about the probability of occurrences of events far into the future.
 Examples include assumptions about future employment, mortality and healthcare cost trends.
 Amounts determined regarding the funded status of the plan and the annual required contributions of the employer as subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
 The schedule of funding progress presents multiyear trend information about whether the actuarial value of plan assets are increasing or decreasing over time relative to actuarial accrued liabilities for benefits.
-The District's Board of Directors did not fund the ARC at June 30, 2017.

-Actuarial Methods and Assumptions
+Section 3 - Actuarial Methods and Assumptions